wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

         [root@linux-agent ~]# ping -c1 8.8.8.8
         [root@linux-agent ~]# ping -c1 8.8.4.4

 #.
-Search Wazuh dashboard for ``data.audit.command:ping``.
+Search the Wazuh dashboard for ``data.audit.command:ping``.
 Notice that only the ping
    event involving 8.8.4.4 shows up, because the other one was ignored by this exception rule.